chermed/kodoo/README.md

 5. List and change the databases
 6. Ensure compatibility with more Odoo versions
 7. Add the readonly mode
 8. Add the zen mode (focus on data)
+9. Brew install
+10. Snap Install
+11. Update the help page with all shortcuts